unChaz/sci-fi-5e/srd/mechanics/commerce.md

 Lifestyle expenses provide you with a simple way to account for the cost of living in a futuristic world.
 They cover your accommodations, food and drink, and all your other necessities.
 Furthermore, expenses cover the cost of maintaining your equipment so you can be ready when adventure next calls.

 At the start of each week or month (your choice), choose a lifestyle from the Expenses table and pay the price to sustain that lifestyle.
 The prices listed are per day, so if you wish to calculate the cost of your chosen lifestyle over a thirty-day period, multiply the listed price by 30.
-Your lifestyle might change from one period to the next, based on the funds you have at your disposal, or you might maintain the same lifestyle throughout your character’s career.
+Your lifestyle might change from one period to the next, based on the funds you have at your disposal, or you might maintain the same lifestyle throughout your character's career.

 Your lifestyle choice can have consequences.
 Maintaining a wealthy lifestyle might help you make contacts with the rich and powerful, though you run the risk of attracting thieves.
 Likewise, living frugally might help you avoid criminals, but you are unlikely to make powerful connections.